scrGPT/Scripts-from-ChatGPT/README.md

 #### Usage
 1. Download the script.
+2. Double-click the `.bat` file to run it.

+Alternatively, you can run it from a command prompt:
-2. Open a command prompt.
+1. Open a command prompt.
-3. Navigate to the folder containing the script.
+2. Navigate to the folder containing the script.
-4. Run the script:
+3. Run the script:
     ```bash
     ping_with_comments.bat
     ```